History of Ghana: Second coming of Rawlings: the first six years, 1982–87

 The new government that took power on 31 December 1981, was the eighth in the fifteen years since the fall of Nkrumah.
 Calling itself the Provisional National Defence Council (PNDC), its membership included Rawlings as chairman, Brigadier Joseph Nunoo-Mensah (whom Limann had dismissed as army commander), two other officers, and three civilians.
 Despite its military connections, the PNDC made it clear that it was unlike other soldier-led governments.
 This was immediately proved by the appointment of fifteen civilians to cabinet positions.

-In a radio broadcast on 5 January 1982, Rawlings presented a detailed statement explaining the factors that had necessitated termination of the Third Republic.
-The PNDC chairman assured the people that he had no intention of imposing himself on Ghanaians.
-Rather, he "wanted a chance for the people, farmers, workers, soldiers, the rich and the poor, to be part of the decision-making process."
-He described the two years since the AFRC had handed over power to a civilian government as a period of regression during which political parties attempted to divide the people in order to rule them.
-The ultimate purpose for the return of Rawlings was, therefore, to "restore human dignity to Ghanaians."
-In the chairman's words, the dedication of the PNDC to achieving its goals was different from any the country had ever known.
-It was for that reason that the takeover was not a military coup, but rather a "holy war" that would involve the people in the transformation of the socioeconomic structure of the society.
-The PNDC also served notice to friends and foes alike that any interference in the PNDC agenda would be "fiercely resisted."

 Opposition to the PNDC administration developed nonetheless in different sectors of the political spectrum.
 The most obvious groups opposing the government were former PNP and PFP members.
-They argued that the Third Republic had not been given time to prove itself and that the PNDC administration was unconstitutional.
 Further opposition came from the Ghana Bar Association (GBA), which criticized the government's use of people's tribunals in the administration of justice.
 Members of the Trade Union Congress were also angered when the PNDC ordered them to withdraw demands for increased wages.
 The National Union of Ghanaian Students (NUGS) went even farther, calling on the government to hand over power to the attorney general, who would supervise new elections.
 By the end of June 1982, an attempted coup had been discovered, and those implicated had been executed.
 Many who disagreed with the PNDC administration were driven into exile, where they began organizing their opposition.
-They accused the government of human rights abuses and political intimidation, which forced the country, especially the press, into a "culture of silence."